LukasBommes/PV-Hawk/README.rst

 **Code**: https://github.com/LukasBommes/PV-Hawk

-PV Hawk is a computer vision pipeline for the **automated inspection** of large-scale **photovoltaic (PV) plants** by means of **thermal infrared (IR) videos** acquired by a drone.
+PV Hawk is a computer vision pipeline for the **automated inspection** of large-scale **photovoltaic (PV) plants** by means of **thermal infrared (IR) or visual RGB videos** acquired by a drone.

-After recording an IR video of a PV plant, individual video frames and the corresponding coarse GPS position (latitude, longitude, and optionally altitude) of the drone are fed into PV Hawk.
-PV Hawk crops each PV module from each video frame and stores the resulting IR image patches.
+After recording an IR or RGB video of a PV plant, individual video frames and the corresponding coarse GPS position (latitude, longitude, and optionally altitude) of the drone are fed into PV Hawk.
+PV Hawk crops each PV module from each video frame and stores the resulting IR/RGB image patches.
 Geocoordinates of the PV module corners are obtained and faciltate visualization of analysis results on a map.
-You can use the `PV Hawk Viewer <https://github.com/LukasBommes/PV-Hawk-Viewer>`_ to browse the resulting map of your PV plant, annotate extracted IR images, and perform analyses, such as defect prediction.
+You can use the `PV Hawk Viewer <https://github.com/LukasBommes/PV-Hawk-Viewer>`_ to browse the resulting map of your PV plant, annotate extracted IR/RGB images, and perform analyses, such as defect prediction.

 .. raw:: html